timfpark/ai-software-engineering/code-understanding/README.md

 Github Copilot should talk you through a list of critical functions that this implementation provides that gives us a good high level overview of the implementation.

-2. Let's say that we have been asked to work on the `copy_process` function in `fork.c`, so let's focus in ask Github Copilot about that:
+2. Let's say that we have been asked to work on the `run` function in `server.go`, so let's focus in ask Github Copilot about that:

-"How does the implementation of copy_process work?"
+"Give me an explanation of how the run function works"

 Github Copilot should talk you through a simple flow for how the implementation works that helps you understand the overall implementation.